zonemaster/zonemaster/docs/public/specifications/test-zones/Engine/Recursor-PM/CNAME.md

 ```

 ### NODATA-VIA-CNAME
 The query name exists, but as CNAME record.
-The target name of CNAME does not
+The target name of CNAME exists, but
-exist.
+not with any A record.

 * Query name: "nodata-via-cname.cname.recursor.engine.xa"
   * The target of the CNAME, `nodata-via-cname-target`, exists in the zone but